 I am now a member of The Electric Company Art & More at 207 E. Depot Street in Bedford, VA.
 24523.
 How that fam about is a funny story.
 I had intended to enter some pieces of art into their annual holiday Art4Gifts show.
 Everything in the show must be priced $99.00 or less.
 Since so much of my quilting work is large and time-consuming, I knew I would have to especially create something for this show.

-Since Mike and I were taking a long weekend Columbus day weekend to go to Bedford and look at a property, I took the six I had prepared for the Art4Gifts show along with 2 extra thread paintings with me to show the gallery to see if they would accept them for the upcoming holiday show.
+Since I was taking a long weekend Columbus day weekend to go to Bedford and look at a property, I took the six I had prepared for the Art4Gifts show along with 2 extra thread paintings with me to show the gallery to see if they would accept them for the upcoming holiday show.

 Since they took all eight of the works I had taken with me, when I got back home to Burke, I now had to create six more for the Art4gifts show coming up.
 Luckily I had prepped the 18 so It was a matter of finishing the thread painting, and labeling and framing them, and getting them in the post to the Gallery in time for the Oct 21 deadline.